-Most banks provide apps (or at least websites designed for mobile devices) that allow you to see your account balance online.
-Apps typically let you do even more than you can do from a desktop computer.
+Mobile phones, tablets, and other devices make it easy to check on accounts from just about anywhere.
+Most banks provide apps (or at least websites designed for mobile devices) that allow you to see your account balance online and on-the-go.
+Apps typically enable you to do even more than you can do from a desktop computer.

 The fastest way to use your cell phone is to set up text messaging with your bank.
 You don’t even need to log in—you can request a quick balance update if your bank offers that option.

-Just want a heads up when your account balance gets low, or whenever there’s a significant withdrawal?
+Just want a heads up when your account balance gets low or whenever there’s a significant withdrawal?
 If so, set up alerts so that your bank sends you an email or text message.
 You can typically customize the types of messages you get and what dollar amounts are relevant to you.
-With alerts in place, you can assume all is well until you hear from your bank.
-Still, it’s wise to log in and review your account periodically.
-If there are any errors or fraudulent transactions, you need to report them promptly to get full protection under federal law.
+With alerts in place, you can assume all is well until and unless you hear from your bank.

-Unfortunately, it’s getting harder to get access to tellers, and some banks even charge additional fees for personal service.
-However, if you use a credit union that’s part of a Shared Branching network, there may be thousands of locations nationwide available to you.
+If all else fails, speak with somebody in person—assuming you use a brick-and-mortar bank with local branches.
+Unfortunately, it’s getting harder to access tellers, and some banks even charge additional fees for personal service.
+However, if you use a credit union that’s part of a shared branching network, there may be thousands of locations nationwide available to you.

 Your Available Balance

-As you check your bank balance, pay attention to the type of balance that you get.
+As you check your bank balance, pay attention to the type of balance that you see.
 When you go online or use the bank’s app, most banks show an available balance (which tells you how much you can afford to spend or withdraw today) as well as a total account balance.

 You Know More Than Your Bank

 In fact, you’ll probably know where your balance is headed before your bank does.
-If you write a check or spend before the transaction hits your account, your own records will be more accurate than the bank’s records.
-For detailed instructions, see how to balance your bank account.
+If you write a check or spend before the transaction hits your account, your own records will be more accurate than those of the bank.